MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 supplying multiple protocols is not supported on all platforms.

 > [!NOTE]
-> On non-Windows platforms it may not be possible to supply `'Tls, Tls12'` as an option.
-Support for
+> On non-Windows platforms it may not be possible to supply `Tls` or `Tls12` as an option.
+Support
-> `'Tls13'` is not available on all Operating Systems and will need to be verified on a per
+> for `Tls13` is not available on all operating systems and will need to be verified on a per
-> Operating System basis.
+> operating system basis.

-This feature was added in PowerShell 6.0.0 and support for `'Tls13'` added in PowerShell 7.1.
+This feature was added in PowerShell 6.0.0 and support for `Tls13` was added in PowerShell 7.1.

 ```yaml
 Type: Microsoft.PowerShell.Commands.WebSslProtocol